angelxuanchang/nlp-class/project.md

 ### Project title and abstract (due on {{ site.hwdates[5].abstract }})

-For your project, please submit a Title and an Abstract (in Markdown format) that describes what topic/problem your group will work on, the scope of the project and the data you plan to use.
+For your project, please submit a Title and an Abstract that describes what topic/problem your group will work on, the scope of the project and the data you plan to use.
 The title/abstract is not graded, but you will receive feedback on the feasibility of the project.

 To submit, go to [Canvas]({{ site.canvas }}).
-Under the `Project Abstract` activity, enter your Title and Abstract in Markdown format.
+Under the `Project Abstract` activity, enter your Title and Abstract.
 Your abstract should be about 250 words (please definitely use less than 1000 words).

 ### Project proposal (due on {{ site.hwdates[5].proposal }})